mjaus29/ycdirectory/README.md

 ## 📝 Description

 Welcome to YC Directory!
-A modern full-stack Next.js application with real-time updates.

-I built this project to demonstrate the latest Next.js features while providing a platform for users to share and discover startup ideas.
+A modern full-stack Next.js application designed as a pitching platform for users to share and discover startup ideas.

-This application solves the challenge of creating a responsive platform with proper authentication flow, real-time content updates, and optimized rendering strategies while maintaining excellent performance and SEO benefits.

 YC Directory allows users to create, share, and discover startup ideas with real-time updates.
 The application features GitHub authentication, content management via Sanity, and implements advanced rendering strategies like Partial Pre-Rendering (PPR).

+This application solves the challenge of creating a responsive platform with proper authentication flow, real-time content updates, and optimized rendering strategies while maintaining excellent performance and SEO benefits.

 **Technologies Used**: Next.js, React, TypeScript, Tailwind CSS, Shadcn UI, NextAuth, Sanity, Sentry, Zod